Chew/ChewHelp-old/bots/discord/mlb-game-feed/commands/startgame.md

 This command starts an actively playing game.

-To see how running a game looks and works, see [running a game](/bots/discord/mlb-game-feed/running-a-game).
+To see how running a game looks and works, see [watching a game feed](/bots/discord/mlb-game-feed/watching-a-game-feed).

 ## Usage